 The new era was also marked by increasing tensions with the “Urabeños,” a neo-paramilitary group gaining strength in the north of Colombia.
 Both the Rastrojos and the Urabeños integrated demobilized or dissident members of the former AUC to strengthen their armies and were involved in a deadly war in the Antioquia and Cordoba departments where both groups tried to establish hegemony.

 To counter the growing strength of the Urabeños, the Rastrojos made a pact with dissident members of “Los Paisas,” a smaller neo-paramilitary group from Antioquia.
-The war left thousands dead between 2007 and 2009 and fighting between the two rival drug trafficking organizations, while having diminished, is still causing soaring homicide rates in the north of Antioquia, the south of Bolivar and the south of Cordoba.
+The war left thousands dead between 2007 and 2009 and fighting between the two rival drug trafficking organizations, while having diminished, caused soaring homicide rates in the north of Antioquia, the south of Bolivar and the south of Cordoba.